newrelic/node-newrelic/CONTRIBUTING.md

 ### Version Support

-When contributing, keep in mind that New Relic customers (that's you!) are running many different versions of the Node.js agent, some of them pretty old.
-Changes that depend on the newest version of the Node.js agent will probably be rejected, especially if they replace something backwards compatible.
+When contributing, keep in mind that New Relic customers (that's you!) are running many different versions of Node, some of them pretty old.
+Changes that depend on the newest version of Node will probably be rejected, especially if they replace something backwards compatible.

 Be aware that the instrumentation needs to work with a wide range of versions of the instrumented modules, and that code that looks nonsensical or overcomplicated may be that way for compatibility-related reasons.
 Read all the comments and check the related tests before deciding whether existing code is incorrect.